yanicen1/multiaxial-fatigue-modified-model-Sines-/README.md

   <img src="https://github.com/yanicen1/multiaxial-fatigue-modified-model-Sines-/blob/master/Fig.1.png" width="700" title="hover text">
 </p>
 <p>where <i>I<sub>2a</sub></i> and <i>I<sub>2m</sub></i> are the amplitude and the mean value of the second invariant of the stress deviator tensor, <i>I<sub>1m</sub></i> and <i>I<sub>1a</sub></i> are the amplitude and the mean value of the first invariant of the stress tensor.</p>
-<p>The the model parameters A, B, С and D were determined as follows:</p>
+<p>The model parameters A, B, С and D were determined as follows:</p>
 <p align="center">
   <img src="https://github.com/yanicen1/multiaxial-fatigue-modified-model-Sines-/blob/master/Fig.2.png" width="860" title="hover text">
 </p>